brandur/sorg/content/drafts/postgres-atomicity.md

 `TransactionIdCommitTree` cannot be guaranteed to be atomic, each subcommit is recorded as committed separately, and the parent is recorded as a final step.
-When Postgres is reading the WAL on recovery, subcommit records aren't considered to be committed (even if they're marked as such) until the parent record is read and confirmed committed.
+When Postgres is recovering after a crash, subcommit records aren't considered to be committed (even if they're marked as such) until the parent record is read and confirmed committed.